semaphoreci/docs/docs/examples/rails-continuous-integration.md

 ---
-description: This guide shows you how to use Semaphore 2.0 to set up a continuous integration (CI) pipeline for a Ruby on Rails web application.
+Description: This guide shows you how to use Semaphore 2.0 to set up a continuous integration (CI) pipeline for a Ruby on Rails web application.
 ---

 # Rails Continuous Integration